karinamachado/onboarding/README.md

   * [Design](https://trello.com/b/6jwIywa6)
   * [Management](https://trello.com/b/a03CBRdf)

+  **Only team members can acess**

 * Jobtracking:

   We are developing a little system to track our work time but currently we use [this](https://drive.google.com/open?id=1Bf5iWwV11kE6faCvVgGxeKg7SZaiUU3-U77vMv-yDGw) sheet to track our job.
-  You just put the date with time of work, what you did and if you have some troubles or find a new link of study or anything else just put in observations.
+  You just put the date with time of work, what you did and if you have some troubles or find a new link of study or anything else in observations.

 * Workshop/Presentation:

   We are creating a culture of share knowledge.
 Then, once a month we are having a workshop or presentation moment which one person of development, design or business are going to talk about a new thing that she learned.
   We plan start in September and each meeting will be in the end of each month.

-  We are also thinking to create external meeting to the community to share with them our new knowledge.
+  We are also thinking to create external meetings to the community to share with them.

   We will provide soon how will be these moments and how you can "submit" your workshop/presentation!